 The "Add / Remove Phase" dialog will not allow to add the same phase more than once to a control file.
-If a selected file is already referenced in the control file, it will just be skipped by the dialog.
-If multiple entries of the same structure file are requested, the control file will have to be modified by hand.
+If a selected file is already referenced in the control file, it will be skipped by the dialog.
+If multiple entries of the same structure file are requested, the control file has to be modified by hand.